 Villain or heroine, your primary characters must have goals.
 Every scene must have goals.
-In order for your story to have depth, to have meaning every scene's goal must have something to do with your characters' goals and with the over all story goal.
-In order for the goals to matter there must be opposition.
+In order for your story to have depth, to have a deeper meaning, every scene’s goal must have something to do with your characters’ goals and with the overall story goal.
+In order for the goals to matter, there must be opposition.
 The only way successfully weave those together is to create clear, actionable goals that matter.

 Again, this week you want to identify things that are working and things that are not working.
 Reach for the Golden Goals that will make your story well integrated.
 Identify if the goals are internal, external, long term or short term.
 Indicate which ones are oppositional.
-Make notes on how to make them more oppositional , more meaningful and immediate.
+Make notes on how to make them more oppositional, more meaningful and immediate.
 Make notes on 2-3 different actions your character could take to achieve this goal.
-And write down 2-3 possible outcomes of this attempt: reached goal, didn't reach goal, or delayed that goal.
+And write down 2-3 possible outcomes of this attempt: reached the goal, didn’t reach the goal, or delayed that goal.
 Do not attempt to rewrite.
-Let your muse chew on what you'e learning.
+Let your muse chew on what you’ve learned.
 Make notes as you need to, but do not rewrite.

-I'd love to hear from you.
-What is your story sentence?
+I’d love to hear from you.
+Won’t you share your story sentence?
 What do you find difficult about goals?
-What helps you identify them?
+Is there something that helps you identify them?
 Do you have more external or internal goals in your story and characters?